 Detail: This circle was reported on the 23rd of July and is in a field of golden wheat.
 It measures approximately 180ft in diameter.

-Visiting: At the time of writing we are not aware of permission being granted by the farmer to enter the field.
+Visiting: This crop circle has now been harvested.
+At the time of writing we are not aware of permission being granted by the farmer to enter the field.
 You will need to find the farmer and ask his permission to enter before visiting this crop circle.

 Is it, or isn’t it?
 There appears to have been some confusion in regards to whether or not this circle had been cut.
 It was reported on the 24th of July that this circle had been cut out of the field.
 However, by later in the day it was clear that the circle was in fact still there and had perhaps been confused with a similar looking circle (from earlier) which had indeed been cut.
 We’d like to thank all our crop circle colleagues who kept in touch and helped to clarify the status of the circle before we flew.
 With special thanks to Mark Fussell at Crop Circle Connector.
 As of the evening of the 24th of July the circle was still intact in the field.